2014 United States House of Representatives elections in North Carolina: District 2

 The 2nd district is located in central North Carolina and includes all or parts of Alamance, Chatham, Cumberland, Harnett, Hoke, Lee, Moore, and Wake counties.
-The incumbent is Republican Renee Ellmers, who has represented the district since 2011.
-She was re-elected with 56% of the vote in 2012 and the district has a PVI of R+10.
+The incumbent was Republican Renee Ellmers, who had represented the district since 2011.
+She was re-elected with 56% of the vote in 2012, and the district has a PVI of R+10.

 Ellmers had considered running for the U.S. Senate but instead ran for re-election.